CultivateCI is now part of Hypocotyl — Learn more

 Our methodology draws from recognized LCA and agricultural emissions accounting frameworks.
 Every boundary is defined, every assumption is logged, and every output includes an explicit confidence statement.

-Methodology Overview
+Methodology

-What we measure and how.
+What we measure

 Functional Unit

-kg CO₂e / kg grain
+kg CO₂e / bushel

 Carbon intensity per unit of crop produced at the farmgate.
 Allows comparison across farms, regions, and time periods regardless of field size or yield.